Radon: History and etymology

 The presence of radon in indoor air was documented as early as 1950.
 Beginning in the 1970s, research was initiated to address sources of indoor radon, determinants of concentration, health effects, and mitigation approaches.
 In the US, the problem of indoor radon received widespread publicity and intensified investigation after a widely publicized incident in 1984.
 During routine monitoring at a Pennsylvania nuclear power plant, a worker was found to be contaminated with radioactivity.
 A high concentration of radon in his home was subsequently identified as responsible.

 Occurrence

 Concentration units

-All discussions of radon concentrations in the environment refer to 222Rn.
+Discussions of radon concentrations in the environment refer to 222Rn, the decay product of uranium and radium.
 While the average rate of production of 220Rn (from the thorium decay series) is about the same as that of 222Rn, the amount of 220Rn in the environment is much less than that of 222Rn because of the short half-life of 220Rn (55 seconds, versus 3.8 days respectively).

 Radon concentration in the atmosphere is usually measured in becquerel per cubic meter (Bq/m3), the SI derived unit.
 Another unit of measurement common in the US is picocuries per liter (pCi/L); 1 pCi/L = 37 Bq/m3.
 Typical domestic exposures average about 48 Bq/m3 indoors, though this varies widely, and 15 Bq/m3 outdoors.